 What are tests of details?

 Tests of details are one of two categories of substantive procedure (the other being substantive analytical procedures).
-They examine individual transactions, account balances, or disclosures to detect material misstatements directly, without relying on the operating effectiveness of the client's internal controls.
+They examine individual transactions and account balances to detect material misstatements directly, without relying on the operating effectiveness of the client's internal controls.

-ISA 330.18 makes one thing non-negotiable: every material class of transactions, account balance, and disclosure receives substantive procedures.
+ISA 330.18 makes one thing non-negotiable: every material class of transactions and every account balance receives substantive procedures.
 For significant risks, ISA 330.21 goes further and requires those procedures to be specifically responsive to the identified risk.
 Tests of details are how you meet that requirement at the individual-item level.

-The design starts with the assertion.
+Design starts with the assertion.
 If you are testing the existence of receivables, you select from the recorded balance and confirm or vouch back to source documents.
 If you are testing completeness of payables, you work in the opposite direction: from source documents (goods received notes, supplier statements) into the recorded balance.
-ISA 500.A14 sets out this directional logic.
+ISA 500 .A14 sets out this directional logic.
 Getting the direction wrong means the test does not address the assertion it was designed for.

 ISA 500.6 defines what counts as sufficient appropriate audit evidence.
 "Sufficient" is about quantity (enough items tested).
 "Appropriate" is about relevance (does the evidence address the assertion?) and reliability (is the source credible?).
 A test that examines 60 invoices but checks only amounts, not counterparties, may be sufficient in volume and completely miss the occurrence assertion.